GuiFlam/TodoTrackr/README.md

 ### JSON Export & Import

 Need to share your task lists or back them up?
 TodoTrackr has you covered.
 With CoreData JSON encoding, users can export all app contents to a JSON file effortlessly.
-This feature ensures data portability and allows for easy integration with other applications or platforms.
+This feature ensures data portability and allows for easy integration with other applications or platforms. **When exported, the user needs to choose a password to encrypt the data.
+The same password is required to decrypt the data.**

+### Note taking

+TodoTrackr also allows users to take notes.
+Notes can be added, edited, and deleted.
+This works the same as the native Notes app on iOS.

 ## Screenshots